 The program combines guided meditations, group discussions, various forms of inquiry and reflection, and assignments for continued practice at home.
 Repetition and reinforcement, revisiting the same concepts regularly, are fundamental to the program’s effectiveness, both during and beyond the initial MBCT program, in daily life, regardless of circumstances.

 Meditation is a practice that is constantly evolving.
 It is a popular method to deal with stress and anxiety as there are so many different practices to try, such as meditations for panic attacks and guided meditations.

 Mediating and practicing mindfulness can all be done from the comfort of your own home or with professional assistance.
-These practices are helpful to maintain health and overall well-being.
-Stress and anxiety are very real problems that people suffer from.
+These practices are helpful in maintaining health and overall well-being.
+Stress and other anxiety disorders are very real problems that people suffer from.
 They need to be addressed and taken seriously as mental health is an extremely important aspect of any person’s life.